nim-lang/Nim/doc/manual.md

 Var return type
 ---------------

-A proc, converter, or iterator may return a `var` type which means that the returned value is an l-value and can be modified by the caller:
+A procedure, converter, or iterator may return a `var` type which means that the returned value is an l-value and can be modified by the caller:

   ```nim